RayCarrot/GbaMonoGame.Rayman3/readme.md

 Besides these you can also hold down `left shift` while resizing the window to maintain the aspect ratio.

+You can also launch the game with a BizHawk .bk2 TAS file which will have it play the button inputs from that.

 ## Want to help?
 Do you want to help out?
 Feel free to contact me if so!
 This is currently a side project and might take a long time to finish, especially when being worked on by only myself.